jakwings/fd/README.md

             An absolute path may not be the real path due to symlinks.

     -S, --sort-path
-            The search results will be sorted by pathname before output.
+            The search results are sorted by pathname before output.

             Sort by lexicographically comparing the byte strings of path components.
 The search depth is also taken into comsideration.

-            This option will also force --exec to use a single thread for processing.
+            This option also forces --exec to use a single thread for processing.

     -a, --all